radityamuhammadf/YOLOv10n-Implementation-on-Driver-Drowsiness-Detection/readme.md

 - [Usage](#usage)

 ## About
-This inference repository uses the transfer learning method from EfficientDet-D0 with the following training configuration:
+This inference repository uses the transfer learning method from YOLOv10 with the following training configuration:
-- YOLOv8 Version : n version (smallest)
+- YOLOv10 Version : n version (smallest)
 - Image input size: 512
 - Learning rate: 0,001 (1e-3)
 - Batch size: 16
 - Epochs: 25
 - Dataloader workers: 2

-The training was stopped at 25 epochs due to an increasing total loss (it's unclear if this is relevant).
-The three latest epochs of the training progress resulted in the following code snippets: (TBA)
+The training was completed at 25 epochs with the three latest epochs of the training progress resulted in the following code snippets: (TBA)

 The final validation from the model was tested with 2903 images (20% of the dataset) and resulted in the following metrics: